PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 3 - Chunks Building + Saving/Lecture/english.md

 Now go into Unity and set up a Chunk GameObject (as we have done before).
 If you hit play you should see a chunk!

 # Player
-To build and edit the chunks voxel data first we need a player that can walk around, so that we can then build an interaction system with the terrain.
-We could also do this through the scene editor rather than using an in game player.
+To build and edit the chunks voxel data first we need a player that can walk around, so that we can then build an interaction system with the terrain chunk data.
+We could also use the scene camera (the one you use without realizing when you edit a scene) as the player.

-For this course we are focused on teaching you the concepts you will need, and not on how to implement them in all the different cool ways.
+For this course we are focused on teaching you the concepts you will need, and not on how to implement them in all the different cool ways, so we'll stick with making a player.

 Lets make a simple player.
 Make a new folder called Player and make a PlayerContoller script in it.